Efficiently Enumerating Minimal Triangulations: Enumerating Maximal Independent Sets on Succinct Graphs

-\begin{theorem} Let $(\G,\Av,\Ae)$ be a polynomial SGR.
-If $(\G,\Av,\Ae)$ has a polynomial expansion of independent sets then there is an algorithm that, given a representation $x$, enumerates the maximal independent sets of $\G(x)$ in incremental polynomial time. \end{theorem}
+Our main result for this section is the following. \begin{theorem} Let $(\G,\Av,\Ae)$ be a tractably accessible SGR with a tractable expansion.
+There is an algorithm that, given an instance $x$, enumerates the set $\maxind(\G(x))$ in incremental polynomial time. \end{theorem}

+The proof is via the algorithm \algname{EnumMIS} that is depicted in Figure~\ref{alg:EnumMaxIndependent}. \addedb{ This algorithm is an adaptation of the algorithm for computing full disjunctions in databases~\cite{DBLP:conf/vldb/CohenFKKS06} that generalizes the problem of enumerating maximal cliques (or maximal independent sets).
+In turn, that algorithm was based on an improvement of the algorithm of Lawler et al.~\cite{DBLP:journals/siamcomp/LawlerLK80} for generating the maximal independent sets in polynomial total time, and all rely on the general idea of reducing the problem to the \e{input-restricted problem} that was later introduced by Cohen et al.~\cite{DBLP:journals/jcss/CohenKS08} for enumerating maximal node sets that satisfy a hereditary property.}

+\addedb{ The underlying idea of that algorithm is to construct a graph over the space of the solutions (maximal independent sets), and traverse the graph in a depth-first-search manner.
+In the case of maximal independent sets, there is an edge from $J$ to $K$ if $K$ is obtained from $J$ by adding a new node $v$, removing the neighbours of $v$, and greedily extending to a maximal independent set. }

+In this section, we describe the algorithm and prove its correctness and efficiency.
+In the remainder of this section, we fix a tractably accessible SGR $(\G,\Av,\Ae)$ with tractable expansion, and an input instance $x$.
+Our goal is to enumerate $\maxind(\G(x))$.